jalvarezga/jalvarezga.github.io/_posts/2018-07-17-traffic-nyc.markdown

 <span style="color: red"> This is joint work with Julieta Rivero and Rodrigo Villela.</span>

-In this blog post you can find a summary of our project where we used linear regression models to make predictions with real-world data.
+In this blog post you can find a summary of our project at ITAM where we used linear regression models to make predictions with real-world data.

 ## Context